-"Lot width" means the mean width of the lot measured at right angles to its depth.
+"Lot width" means the horizontal distance measured at the building setback line between the two opposite side lot lines.
+Average lot width shall be the average of the front and rear lot lines, mean width of the lot measured at right angles to its depth.